-Known as California’s “freeze and seize law,” Penal Code 186.11 PC sets forth a penalty enhancement for certain white-collar crimes.
-The law imposes an additional consecutive prison term (of one to five years) if a person is convicted of two or more fraud or embezzlement related felonies in a single case, and the crimes involve the taking of over $100,000.
+Known as California’s freeze and seize law, Penal Code 186.11 PC sets forth an additional consecutive prison term (of one to five years) if a person is convicted of two or more fraud or embezzlement related felonies in a single case, and the crimes involve the taking of over $100,000.
 If imposed, the defendant serves the prison time immediately after serving time for the underlying felonies.

 The law also authorizes the court to seize a defendant’s assets or property to cover victim restitution and to pay any applicable fines.
 Fines under the code section may be as steep as $500,000 or double the value of the money/property taken (whichever is greater).